revisit-studies/reVISit-studies.github.io/tutorials.md

 <img src="{{ path }}firebase_steps/step10.jpg" alt="Console" style="border: 2px solid black; border-radius: 5px;">

 With the app set up, we are ready to copy over the app configuration to your revisit project.
-In image below you will see a JSON object denoted as `const firebase = { ... }`.
+In the image below you will see a JSON object denoted as `const firebase = { ... }`.

 <img src="{{ path }}firebase_steps/step11.jpg" alt="Console" style="border: 2px solid black; border-radius: 5px;">